Greetings Fellow Vault Hunters!

 - If a pet is moving too slowly or is attacking enemies you left behind, go into your menu and select another pet.
 Once it despawns and the time shows up on the bottom of the screen, go into your menu again and select your wanted pet.
 You can use this to revive a downed pet as well.

 - You can’t change pets while their attack commands are on cool down.

 - If you enter FFYL while spiderant Countess is performing her attack command, she will get stuck under the map.
-She will not resurface from this state.
+She can still revive you once, but she will not resurface from this state and cannot change elevations.
 You will need to select another pet from the menu and then reselect Countess before it spawns in.

 - Eridian Skag’s Singularity attack command goes through walls, but the explosion at the end does not.

 - Spiderant Centurion, Scorcher, and Horned Skag had their attack command damage nerfed by 50% in the July 23rd patch.
 Don’t expect them to do much damage until this is fixed.

 - The Jabbers will receive amp damage from Zane’s barrier when shooting through it.
 This also works with amp shields through Distributed Denial with Gunslinger’s attack command, but only once per activation.
 Thank you @sammantixbb for the tip.

 - Pet melee damage does not scale with cryo or Ice Breaker artifacts.

 - The pet damage bonus on the Friendbot COM is additive with all other pet damage.
 You can potentially get 72% pet damage from this COM (2/1 Psycho Head + 3 Big Game and 20% on the COM), but several other COMs give just as much pet damage with more beneficial effects.
 Since pets rarely die in higher Mayhems, I’d only suggest using this for BY.